Webcreator3478/D-D-Beyond-Character-Importer---Obsidian-Plugin/README.md

 # D&D Beyond Importer — Obsidian Plugin

-Import any **public** D&D Beyond character sheet directly into your Obsidian vault as a richly-formatted Markdown note — and roll dice without ever leaving Obsidian.
+Pull any **public** D&D Beyond character sheet into your Obsidian vault as a formatted Markdown note, then roll dice and run checks without ever leaving the app.

 ---

-## Features
+## What it does

 - 📋 **Full character sheet** — ability scores, saving throws, skills, HP, AC, speed, proficiency bonus
-- ⚔️ **Equipment** — full inventory table with equipped status and weight
+- ⚔️ **Equipment** — inventory table with equipped status and weight
 - 📖 **Spells** — grouped by level, with school, cast time, range, concentration, and prepared status
 - 🌟 **Features & Traits** — racial traits, feats, personality/ideals/bonds/flaws
 - 💰 **Currency** — all coin types
 - 📜 **Backstory & Notes** — character backstory and campaign notes
-- 🏷️ **YAML front matter** — all key stats as queryable properties for use with Dataview or other plugins
+- 🏷️ **YAML front matter** — all key stats as queryable properties for Dataview
-- 🔄 **Re-import** — re-running on the same character updates the existing note
+- 🔄 **Re-import** — running the importer again on the same character updates the existing note in place
-- 🎲 **Dice Roller** — roll d4, d6, d8, d10, d12, d20, or d100 with toast notifications and full roll history
+- 🎲 **Dice Roller** — d4 through d100 with toast notifications and roll history
+- 📊 **Roll Sheet** — per-character modal with roll buttons for every stat, skill, saving throw, and weapon attack

 ---

 ## Installation

+### Automatic (recommended for stable releases)
+1. Open Settings.
+2. In the side menu, select Community plugins.
+3. Select Browse.
+4. Search "D&D Beyond Importer".
+5. Select the plugin.
+6. Select install.
+7. Enable the plugin.
+8. Configure plugin settings.
+(Optional)

-### Manual (recommended until published)
+### Manual (recommended until published to the community directory / latest releases)

-1. Download the latest release zip from the Releases page (or build from source).
+1. Download the latest release zip from the Releases page (or build from source — see below).
-2. Extract the folder into your vault's plugin directory:
+2. Unzip into your vault's plugin directory:
    ```
    <YourVault>/.obsidian/plugins/dndbeyond-importer/
    ```
-   The folder must contain at minimum:
+   The folder needs at minimum `main.js` and `manifest.json`.
-   - `main.js`
-   - `manifest.json`
-3. In Obsidian → Settings → Community Plugins → enable **D&D Beyond Importer**.
+3. Go to Obsidian → Settings → Community Plugins and enable **D&D Beyond Importer**.

 ### Build from source